-The signing of Footscray legend Ted Whitten (321 games & 360 goals) saw a renewed optimism among all involved with the Club and promised to be a turning point for a club starved of success in recent seasons.
-Colin Boyd from Footscray also joined Williamstown, along with Mark Cross, Robert Fox, Frank Pocevina and Michael Kelly.
-Les Stillman was appointed captain and the third new President in three years, Tony Arceri, father of Williamstown and League footballer Mark Arceri, took on the role.
+The signing of Footscray legend Ted Whitten (321 games & 360 goals) saw a renewed optimism among all involved with the Club and promised to be a turning point for a club starved of success in recent seasons as it looked for a high-profile appointment to replace the captain-coach of 1973/74, Barry Gill, who was posted to the country in his job.
+It is believed Whitten received in the vicinity of $6,000 for his services.

 On the whole the season never gained momentum and Williamstown were declared outright last, a game and considerable percentage behind ninth-placed Sandringham.
 The wooden spoon and a trip back to the second division of VFA football ensued.
-The club finished with a 4-14 record, with one of the victories being a six-goal win at home over eventual runners-up Dandenong in round 13 (Ron Fenton 7 goals).
+The Club finished with a 4-14 record, with one of the victories being a six-goal win at home over eventual runners-up Dandenong in round 13 (Ron Fenton 7 goals).
 The Seagulls then lost by only three points to Port Melbourne, another finalist, the following week.

-Neville Kerrs was awarded the Thirds best and Graham Dean in the Fourths.
+Neville Kerrs was awarded the Thirds best and fairest and Graham Dean the same in the Fourths.
 The Seconds failed to make the finals as did the Thirds, which finished fifth.
 The Fourths were eliminated in the semi-final.
-Robert Fox won the goalkicking for the year with a total of 40.
+John Raffle coached the Thirds while John Wright coached the Fourths.

 1975 playing list

 Captain, Les Stillman, had a falling-out with Ted Whitten during the year and transferred to Coburg after 70 games, 110 goals and dual best & fairest awards in 1972 and 1973.
 Bill Thompson took over as captain for the remainder of the season.